kejia6002/fdafm/README.md

 All the scripts were written in python 2.7.16.

 # Notes
-If you are using windows system, please make sure to include this line in front of all scripts using matplotlib: matplotlib.use('Agg')
+If you are using the windows system, please make sure to include this line in front of all scripts using matplotlib: matplotlib.use('Agg')

 # Inventory